Visa to Nigeria: cost, terms, features

 • Business visa: for business trips, meetings, conferences.

-How long is a visa valid for Nigeria?
+How long is a visa to Nigeria valid?

-The visa validity period for Nigeria may vary depending on the type and purpose of travel.
+The validity of a visa for Nigeria can vary depending on the type and purpose of the trip.

 Can I extend my visa to Nigeria?

-The possibility of extending a visa depends on the type of visa and the grounds for extension.
+The possibility of extending a visa depends on its type and the grounds for extension.
 It is important to remember:

-• Visa renewal is not guaranteed.
-The decision is made by the Nigerian immigration authorities on a case-by-case basis.
+• Visa extension is not guaranteed.
+The decision is made by the immigration authorities of Nigeria on a case-by-case basis.

-• You must apply for an extension in advance of the expiration date of your current visa.
-An overstayed visa may result in fines and a ban on entry into the country.
+• Apply for an extension in advance, before the current visa expires.
+An expired visa may lead to fines and a ban on entry into the country.

-Do I need to have an invitation to get a visa to Nigeria?
+Do I need an invitation to obtain a visa to Nigeria?

-The availability of an invitation depends on the type of visa you are requesting.
+The need for an invitation depends on the type of visa you are applying for.

 An invitation is usually required for:

-• Visitor Visa: issued on the basis of an invitation from a citizen or resident of Nigeria.
+• Guest visa: issued based on an invitation from a citizen or resident of Nigeria.

 • Work visa: an invitation from an employer in Nigeria is a mandatory document.

-How long does it take to get a visa for Nigeria?
+How long does it take to obtain a visa for Nigeria?

-The visa processing time for Nigeria can vary, usually the process takes a few business days.
+The processing time for a visa to Nigeria can vary, usually it takes a few working days.

 Can I apply for a visa online?

-Yes, through our visa agency Buch-dein-Visum.de, you can apply for an e-Visa or on the official website of the Nigeria Immigration Service.
+Yes, through our visa agency Buch-dein-Visum.de you can apply for an e-visa (e-Visa).

-What is the validity period of a passport required to travel to Nigeria?
+What is the required validity of a passport for traveling to Nigeria?

 Your passport must be valid for at least 6 months from the date of entry into Nigeria.

-Do I need immunizations to travel to Nigeria?
+Do I need vaccinations for traveling to Nigeria?

-A yellow fever vaccination is recommended.
+It is recommended to get vaccinated against yellow fever.
 Also consult your doctor about other necessary vaccinations.

 Do you have a question?